 Personal Reading List

-Here is a list of books I am reading as of August 4th, 2024.
+Here is a list of books I first compiled on August 4th, 2024.
 These books cover a diverse portfolio of topics and range from easy to incredibly difficult.
 I am organizing these by month for both my and the reader’s convenience.

 I am surmounting the most challenging, edifying, and entertaining literature throughout history and across the intellectual continuum.
 If you, the reader, have any suggestions for reading material, please let me know in the comments.
 This blog will be updated periodically throughout each month.
 I hope you will join me!